lanarama/csgo-128tick-server/README.md

 # LANARAMA-CSGO

 Dockerized CSGO Server.
 Optimized for 128 Ticks.
+As the Image is quite large (~16GB) it will not be pushed to Dockerhub as frequent.
+To build a recent version, just call `docker build . -t lanarama/csog-128tick``

 ## Launch options
 Launch options are parsed by the ENV.
 Following options are available: